stanford-cs248/draw-svg/README.md

 | Normalize image diff view while pressed  | SHIFT |
 | Reset viewport to default position       | SPACE |

-### What You Need to Do
+### Grading

 The assignment is divided into seven basic tasks and six advanced tasks, which are described below in the order the course staff suggests you to attempt them.
-Note that only finishing the basic tasks will result in 92 pts in total which roughly correspond to A- for this class.
-You can earn extra credits by tackling the advanced tasks and the final grade for this assigment will be clamped at 100 pts.
+Finishing the basic tasks will result in a grade of 92 points (out of 100 max) on the assignment.
+In general the staff views scores in the low 90's as very solid student work, and you can think of that level of effort as corresponding to a solid A- letter grade in the course.
+For students that have more time and really want to learn more graphics, you can earn extra points by tackling the advanced tasks.
+The final grade for this assigment will be clamped at 100 pts.
+(And yes, we can always make exceptions for truly great work! ;-))

-### Grading

-Draw-svg is made by humans, and will be graded by humans.
+Draw-svg is made by humans, and will be graded by humans (the staff) looking at your results.
 We are not asking for a pixel-perfect recreation of the reference solution.
 Floating-point arithmetic on different architectures may lead to subtle inconsistencies that may make your solution a few pixels different than the reference.
-You should instead aim to have the bigger picture down: lines are in the general same area and thickness, no gaps in triangle fills, etc. It should be clear that if we held the two images together side by side, there shouldn't be a difference to the human eye (we're looking for eye-level differences, not pixel level differences).
-If you are unsure about grading, feel free to ask on ed.
+You should instead aim to have the bigger picture down: lines are in the general same area and thickness, no gaps in triangle fills, etc. It should be clear that if we held the two images together side by side, there shouldn't be a major difference to the human eye (we're looking for eye-level differences, not pixel-level differences).
+If you are unsure about grading, feel free to ask on the class discussion board.

 ### Friendly Advice from your TAs

 - As always, start early.
 There is a lot to implement in this assignment, so don't fall behind!
 - Open `./draw-svg/CS248/docs/html/index.html` with a browser to see documentation of many utility classes, **especially the ones related to vectors and matrices**.
-- Be careful with memory allocation, as too many or too frequent heap allocations will severely degrade performance.
+- Be careful with memory allocation, as frequent heap allocations can severely degrade performance.
 - Be careful with types (e.g. float, double, int, uint8_t), casting, and using the right functions for each type.
 Take note of the `uint8_to_float` and `float_to_uint8` functions in `texture.cpp`, which you may find helpful for later tasks.
 - While C has many pitfalls, C++ introduces even more wonderful ways to shoot yourself in the foot.
 Later assignments will require you to use C++ classes and objects, so take the time to learn the new features C++ introduces.
-- Currently, draw-svg does not support rendering `<circle>` svg elements (which is different from `<ellipse>`).
+- Currently, `draw-svg` does not support rendering `<circle>` svg elements (which is different from `<ellipse>`).

 #### Getting Acquainted with the Starter Code